python/cpython/Doc/library/_winreg.rst

    Detaches the Windows handle from the handle object.

-   The result is an integer (or long on 64 bit Windows) that holds the value of the handle before it is detached.
+   The result is an integer that holds the value of the handle before it is detached.
 If the handle is already detached or closed, this will return zero.

    After calling this function, the handle is effectively invalidated, but the handle is not closed.
 You would call this function when  you need the